Jovicfs/Jovicfs/README.md

 ---

-### Sobre Mim
+### About Me
-Desenvolvedor FullStack com experiência em criação de aplicações web usando JavaScript, Node.js, React e outras tecnologias.
-Apaixonado por aprender novas habilidades e resolver problemas complexos.
-Vamos nos conectar e colaborar!
+FullStack developer with experience in creating web applications using JavaScript, Node.js, React, and other technologies.
+Passionate about learning new skills and solving complex problems.
+Let's connect and collaborate!